 With 4876 runs he stands 11th among Indian batsmen, far ahead of other wicketkeepers.

 Comparing batting averages of Indians (minimum 20 innings batted) we get:

 Oddly, Kambli leads this list followed by his old classmate Tendulkar.
 Dhoni is quite far down, though again far ahead of other keepers.
 Also R. Ashwin has a better batting average than some better-known specialist batsmen.

 We conclude with a study of his batting against different opponents, in different countries and in different continents besides home and away:

 Bangladesh and Pakistan have been his favourite opponents, while West Indies, England and South Africa have not seen his best.
 His lack of success against West Indies has been particularly puzzling as it generally was a weak team during his playing days.

 Looking at venues, Bangladesh and Pakistan are again his favourites while he has done better in New Zealand than in India.
 Australia and West Indies (again?) have not been too favourable for him.

 As you would expect, he has done best in Asia and worst in the Americas (i.e. West Indies) and Oceania.

-To some up, he holds most of the wicketkeeping records for India.
+To sum up, he holds most of the wicketkeeping records for India.
 While not among India’s top batsmen, he was certainly a better batsman than any other Indian wicketkeeper.